CompactMods/CompactMachines/README.md

 Once you placed the projectors correctly and no blocks are obstructing the miniaturization field, the field should visualize.

-Watch this youtube video for a basic crafting example:
+Watch this (outdated) youtube video for a basic crafting example:

 [![Watch video on youtube](https://img.youtube.com/vi/p-F8ScV3z4U/0.jpg)](https://www.youtube.com/watch?v=p-F8ScV3z4U)